 I appreciate the desire to learn from other companies’ mistakes and not repeat them.
 But there are several reasons why the answer to that question is complicated, and not necessarily helpful.

 There’s an exploit in Flash, on all platforms, being actively exploited in the wild.
 Adobe rushed out an update.
 See more at Ars Technica.
-It allows remote code execution, so this one is as bad as it gets.
+It… Read More »Time to update Flash again.
+This is a big one.